 class toga.ImageView(image=None, id=None, style=None)

 Create a new image view.

-- image (ImageContent / None) The image to display.
-Can be any valid image content type; or None to display no image. - id The ID for the widget. - style A style object.
+- image (UnionType[Image, Path, str, None]) The image to display. - id The ID for the widget. - style A style object.
 If no style is provided, a default style will be applied to the widget.